A Year-Round Guide to Franklin and Nantahala

 The Book Shelf — Tryon

-The Book Shelf has been a fixture in Tryon since 1952, and sells everything from national bestsellers to literary classics.
-Nestled at the eastern edge of the Blue Ridge Mountains, it’s the ideal place to settle in with some coffee and a new or old book.
+This shop has been a fixture in Tryon since 1952 and sells everything from national bestsellers to literary classics.
+Located at the eastern edge of the Blue Ridge Mountains, it’s the ideal place to settle in with a comforting cup of coffee and a new — or new to you — book.
+Before you go, grab a treat from their case of fine chocolates by Carolina Confections and browse their selection of toys handmade by Tryon Toymakers and Wood Carvers.

 The Book Shelf